Solar-network/docs/docs/desktop-wallet/user-guides/ledger.md

 **4. Confirm the Vote Fee**

-You'll now be asked to confirms the vote fee.
+You'll now be asked to confirm the vote fee.

 > It's recommended to leave this set to the default ("Average") fee,
 > there's no need to adjust it at this time.